THE FIT SHOW LAUNCHES THE MASTER FITTER CHALLENGE FOR 2014

 This year’s inaugural FIT Show proved its credentials as the event for the people in the front line of the window, door and conservatory industry through the first ever Master Fitter Challenge in association with FENSA, the ultimate test of installation skills.

-For June 2014 the format will be similar: during the first two days of The FIT Show (Telford, June 10, 11, 12) eight installers will work to strict criteria established by assessors GQA in association with Andy Clegg of Fenestration College.
+For June 2014 the format will be similar: during the first two days of The FIT Show (Telford, June 10, 11, 12) eight installers will work to strict criteria established by assessors GQA.
 They will be expected to install a window and a residential door, with the additional ‘tripping hazard’ of a resi’ door that has some devious faults built in.
 The tests are not about outright speed, but fast and efficient installation whilst observing installation best practice, health and safety procedures and of course, great customer-care.
 And of course, all under the watchful gaze of their peers, thousands of visitors to The FIT Show.

 To reach that stage competitors will have undergone a searching telephone interview, and received a probing site visit by some of the UK’s most qualified and experienced fenestration assessors.
 It will not be easy.
 No stone will be left unturned to ensure an elite group of professional window, door and conservatory installers will be competing live at The FIT Show, on the specially constructed Pavilion.